Stress and the gut microbiome

 This may help explain why scientists have found that people with stress-associated conditions, such as depression and anxiety, have gut microbiomes that are different to healthy people3.

-A 2018 review found that depressed people had increased levels of bacteria that are associated with poor health (such as from the Proteobacteria phylum and the Eggerthella genus) while beneficial bacteria (such as from the Prevotella, Ruminococcus and Coprococcus genera) are decreased compared to healthy controls4.
+A 2018 review found that depressed people had increased levels of bacteria that are associated with poor health, such as those from the Proteobacteria phylum and the Eggerthella genus, while beneficial bacteria, such as those from the Prevotella, Ruminoccus and Coprococcus genera are decreased compared to healthy controls4.

 Gut to Brain: Can supporting our gut microbiome help manage our stress?